Four Ways to Stop Emotional Eating and Be More Intuitive

 Tip – Use a Food Journal Start evaluating and assessing your hunger, use a food journal to write down where and when you eat and how you are feeling, notice if there are any patterns, are you physically hungry, are you low in energy, or mindlessly reaching for food?
 Do you feel guilty after you eat?
 Are you craving anything specific sugary, salty, crunchy or creamy?
 By tracking when, where and how much you are eating you will quickly be able to identify what is triggering your emotional eating and squash it with a healthy alternative.

 Tip – Switch it Up Craving something crunchy and salty?
-Instead of reaching for a bag of chips, try a tablespoon of your favorite nut butter on a few celery sticks!
+Instead of reaching for a bag of chips, try a tablespoon of your favourite nut butter on a few celery sticks!
 Craving something sweet and creamy?
 Instead of ice cream, try a serving of non-fat, zero calorie Greek yogurt combined with a few of your favorite berries, a packet of Stevia and a teaspoon of vanilla!
 Craving chocolate or candy, try a piece of fruit!

 Workout and Mediate